Underwood International College

 1. Admissions Unit

-(2) International students (refer to the definition below) can apply for the UIC sophomore class.
+International students ( refer to the definition below) can apply only for the UIC Sophomore or Junior class.

 2. Qualifications (International students)